alphaepsilonpi/Internship-tasks/README.md

-# Unsupervised-ML
+# Internship-tasks
-This is the second task from the internship I'm doing at the sparks foundation.
+These are the tasks that I've done from the internship I'm doing at the sparks foundation.